gabut-app/gabut-app/server/README.md

 # Gabut App
 Gabut app is an application for gabut people enjoy their gabut time.
 This app has :
-* RESTful endpoint for asset's CRUD operation
+* RESTful endpoint for asset's Read operation
 * JSON formatted response

 &nbsp;